bkesterbyld/maroon-potato/src/pages/index.md

         subtitle: ''
         content: >
           Above unifies data modeling, storage and manipulation into an easy experience accessible to anyone.
-You can store all kinds of data through a single interface without knowing anything about databases— it gets distributed across SQL, NoSQL and object stores behind the scenes.
-No code logic agents enable you to implement transformations, CRUD, real-time analytics and more.
+Data & logic coexist like in a spreadsheet, eliminating the need for databases, infrastructure and hardcoding logic.
+We take care of your data in SQL, NoSQL and Object data stores behind the scenes.
         actions: []
         image: images/spreadsheet.png
         media_position: right